๐ ๐ข๐ ๐ก๐ญ๐ข๐ง๐ ๐๐๐๐ญ๐๐ซ๐ข๐๐ฅ ๐๐ง๐๐๐๐ญ๐ข๐จ๐ง๐ฌ: ๐๐จ๐ฐ ๐๐๐ง๐๐ฆ๐ฒ๐๐ข๐ง ๐๐จ๐ซ๐ค๐ฌ

 Metronidazole | Protozoan parasites and anaerobic bacteria | Low impact | Internal infections, protozoans | Effective for internal parasites | Not as effective for external infections |

-Tetracycline | Broad-spectrum | High impact | Fin rot, dropsy, gill disease | Broad-spectrum, easily available | High impact on biofilter, discolors water |
+Tetracycline | Broad-spectrum | High impact | Fin Rot, Edema, Bacterial Gill Disease | Broad-spectrum, easily available | High impact on biofilter, discolors water |

-Nitrofurazone | Broad-spectrum | Moderate impact | Open wounds, fin rot | Strong topical antibiotic | Not reef-safe, impacts biofilter |
+Nitrofurazone | Broad-spectrum | Moderate impact | Open wounds, Fin Rot | Strong topical antibiotic | Not reef-safe, impacts biofilter |

 Resistance and Long-Term Considerations